ljufa/rsplayer/docs/build.md

 npm install
 ```

-`npm install` automatically runs a `postinstall` script that copies FontAwesome and Material Icons font files from `node_modules/` into `public/`.
+`npm install` automatically runs a `postinstall` script that copies the Material Icons font files from `node_modules/` into `public/`.
 These directories are gitignored — do not commit them.

 ## Build Process